 There are no restrictions on driving while you are dilated.
 It is advised that you wear a pair of sunglasses when you leave so the sun does not hurt your eyes.
 We provide sunglasses for patients who do not have any or have forgotten to bring them to the appointment.
 If you don’t feel safe driving, then it is recommended that you bring someone who can drive you home afterwards.

+Carrots are high in vitamin A, which is a nutrient essential for eye health and good vision.
+Eating carrots will provide you with small amounts of vitamin A needed for good vision.
+Vitamin A is not limited to "rabbit food", it can also be found in milk, cheese, egg yolk, and liver.
 The myth that carrots improve your eyesight may have its roots in a World War II propaganda campaign.
 During the war, the British Royal Air Force developed a new type of radar technology that helped pilots shoot down German enemy planes at night, according to Smithsonian Magazine.
 But in order to keep the new technology a secret, the government said carrots were behind the pilots' success.
 Advertisements during the war touted the benefits of carrots for nighttime vision, including one that read "Carrots keep you healthy and help you see in the blackout," Smithsonian Magazine says.
 Carrots are, however, a good source Vitamin A which is good for eye health.

 The National Institutes of Health conducted an Age-Related Eye Disease Study (AREDs) and found that of the 3,600 patients in the study, the supplements showed a 25% reduction in risk for developing advanced macular disease in patients with intermediate stage AMD.
 It also showed a 19% reduction in vision loss for people with intermediate AMD in both eyes and advanced Dry or Wet AMD in only one eye.
 It is important to talk to your doctor about your stage of AMD and whether the AREDs formula is right for you.